 For more great tips on how to spot “constructive” or “bullish” pullbacks, be sure to check our recent post on the subject.

 Let’s explore how volume candlesticks can potentially help identify when the market is trending hard and when you need to hold on to your position for larger gains.

 In this example, you can see that there are some up candles and when red candles do present themselves, they do so with little volume.

 In these scenarios, you want to sit back and let the candles do the hard lifting.
 We don’t receive a large red candle until near the close, at which point you have already made a sizeable profit.

-Granted a large red candlestick can always show up out of nowhere. for this reason, it is best to keep stops beneath key price levels to ensure you don't give back gains in minutes that you have been accumulating all day riding a strong wave.
+Granted a large red candlestick can always show up out of nowhere. for this reason, it is best to keep stops beneath key price levels to ensure you don’t give back gains in minutes that you have been accumulating all day riding a strong wave.
 You might also consider a trailing stop in this environment.